MileHacker Logo

 Dalian at a Glance

 On the Liaodong Peninsula, Dalian holds extensive coastline along both the Yellow and Bohai Seas.
-The city's history is layered with Russian and Japanese colonial influences, apparent in its European-style architecture around Zhongshan Square and the distinct charm of Russian and Japanese Streets.
-This rich past provides a contrast to its modern identity as a dynamic economic center and a beautiful, livable "garden city."
+The city'the history is layered with Russian and Japanese colonial influences, apparent in its European-style architecture around Zhongshan Square and the distinct charm of Russian and Japanese Streets.
+This rich past provides a contrast to its current identity as a dynamic economic center and a beautiful, livable "garden city."

 Visitors discover a destination known for its pleasant climate, especially in autumn, and its abundance of fresh seafood.
 Iconic landmarks comprise the vast Xinghai Square, the historic Zhongshan Square, and the scenic Binhai Road, which hugs the coastline.
-Major attractions like Laohutan Ocean Park and Golden Pebble Beach hold engaging experiences for all ages, from marine life encounters to special rock formations.
+Main sights such as Laohutan Ocean Park and Golden Pebble Beach hold engaging experiences for all ages, from marine life encounters to special rock formations.
 Dalian’s local transportation, covering a modern Metro system and historic trams, simplifies exploration.
 The city’s culinary scene marks its maritime bounty, with countless seafood restaurants adding to hearty Northeastern Chinese dishes.
-Dalian displays a welcoming atmosphere, combining cultural intrigue with natural beauty and urban convenience.
-It is an excellent choice for travelers seeking a different perspective on China, blending rest with exploration.
+Dalian exhibits a welcoming atmosphere, combining cultural intrigue with natural beauty and urban convenience.
+It is an excellent choice for visitors looking for a different perspective on China, blending rest with exploration.

 Garden City Vibe